History

 Nathaniel Currier (American, Roxbury, Massachusetts 1813–1888 New York) Washington Taking Leave of the Officers of His Army–at Francis’s Tavern, Broad Street, New York, December 4th, 1783– Washington was a big Laird fan!

-Craft brewing and distilling are big business in the Garden State today.
+Craft brewing and distilling are big businesses in the Garden State today.
 Most crafters also leverage local ingredients.
-Somerset and Hunterdon counties, which are rich with farmlands, take advantage of these locally grown hops, wheat, and corn, in addition to beautiful country scenery.
+Somerset and Hunterdon counties, which are rich in farmland, take advantage of locally grown hops, wheat, and corn, as well as beautiful country scenery.

 The Somerset Hills of Northern Somerset County

-In northern Somerset County, Peapak, Gladstone, Bernardsville, Bedminster, and Basking Ridge all participated in the distilling business.
+In northern Somerset County, Peapack, Gladstone, Bernardsville, Bedminster, and Basking Ridge all operated distilleries.

 A vintage early 1900s rye whiskey bottle from the former Claremont Hotel in Bernardsville, New Jersey.